Hertha commemorate fall of Berlin Wall with emotional displays on the pitch and in the stands | Goal.com

 Hertha commemorate fall of Berlin Wall with emotional displays on the pitch and in the stands

-Fans behind one of the goals in the Olympiastadion unveiled a fabric replica of part of the wall, while people on the field held up concrete blocks, recreating the barrier.
+Fans behind one of the goals in the Olympiastadion unveiled a fabric replica of part of the wall, while fans on the field held up concrete blocks, recreating the barrier.

-A Trabant car, a vestige of the deposed Communist regime in East Berlin, passed through the display, which was then toppled over; reminiscent of the day in 1989 when people from both East and West Berlin took matters into their own hands to bring down a symbol of division, breaking it with hammers and other household tools, before it was ultimately demolished.
+A Trabant car, a vestige of the deposed Communist regime in East Berlin, passed through the display, which was then toppled over; reminiscent of the day in 1989 when people from both East and West Berlin brought down a symbol of division.

-Hertha, based in the more affluent West, finally met their rivals Union Berlin in a derby last weekend, losing 1-0 to a late penalty.
+Hertha finally met their rivals Union Berlin in a derby fixture last weekend, losing 1-0 to a late penalty.

 Union, who made their home in East Germany before unification, faced a long battle to make it into the Bundesliga, while Hertha were charter members of the league in 1963.